vuefront/opencart/README.md

 2. Log in or register an account with VueFront.com
 3. Build your first Web App
 4. Activate the new Frontend Web App (only avalible for Apache servers)
- > For Nginx you need to add this code to your nginx.config file right after the index rule
+ > For Nginx you need to add this code to your `nginx.config` file right after the `index` directive
  ```
 location ~ ^((?!image|.php|admin|catalog|\/img\/.*\/|wp-json|wp-admin|wp-content|checkout|rest|static|order|themes\/|modules\/|js\/|\/vuefront\/).)*$ {
     try_files /vuefront/$uri /vuefront/$uri "/vuefront${uri}index.html" /vuefront$uri.html /vuefront/200.html;